GGarenov/MongoDB-and-Mongoose-Workshop/README.md

-Softuni workshop express and templating!
+Softuni workshop mongoDB and Mongoose!